ocharles/blog/guest-posts/2014-12-23-static-pointers.md

 ---

 Today we start to wrap up 24 Days of GHC Extensions with the final guest post, this time from Mathieu Boespflug of [Tweag I/O](http://www.tweag.io/).
-Mathieu has been working with the GHC team on a new extension - in fact, so new, you won't even find this in a stable release of GHC!
+Mathieu, along with his colleagues Facundo Domínguez and Alexander Vershilov, has been working with the GHC team on a new extension - in fact, so new, you won't even find this in a stable release of GHC!
 In today's post, we'll have a look at a new type of pointer that can be useful for distributed programming.